multiib/Vanilla-Neural-Network/README.md

 # Vanilla-Nural-Network

 Hello there!
-I'm implementing a scalable nural network in C.
+I'm implementing a scalable neural network in C.